ronlevy120/uber_prediction/README.md

 # This work was divided into 4 parts:
-1. Data Rearrangement - cleaning and organizing the data 2.Exploratory Analysis -presenting and explaining descriptive statistics
+1. Data Rearrangement - cleaning and organizing the data
+2. Exploratory Analysis -presenting and explaining descriptive statistics
 3. Model Estimation
-4.Predictions
+4. Predictions